redblade/confservicedss/README.md

 This file contains the main instruction to build and run ConfService and DSS core components of the [Pledger system](https://pledger-project.eu/)

+ConfService and DSS core components are two functional components built as a unique artefact in Java, from now on called "ConfServiceDSS".
+The main documentation is in the "doc" folder, in particular the "doc/architecture" folder gives an overall of the architecture.
+For more details, please refer to the [Pledger project deliverables section](https://pledger-project.eu/content/deliverables)

-### Development
+### Preconditions

-ConfService and DSS core components are based on [JHipster 6.10.5](https://www.jhipster.tech/documentation-archive/v6.10.5) with [this model file](jhipster-jdl.jdl).
-Before you can build this project, you must install and configure the following dependencies on your machine with minimal version highlighted:
+ConfServiceDSS is based on [JHipster 6.10.5](https://www.jhipster.tech/documentation-archive/v6.10.5) with [this model file](jhipster-jdl.jdl).
+Before you can build this project, you must install and configure the following dependencies on your machine:

 - [OpenJDK](https://openjdk.java.net/) or [AdoptJDK](https://adoptopenjdk.net/) v1.8: Java Developer Kit is used to run the project services
 - [Maven](https://maven.apache.org/) v3.3: Maven is used to build the project